glovek08/shell/basics/README.md

 11-lists: list all files including hidden in the working directory, the parent and the /boot. in long format.
 12-file_type: display the type of file of iamafile.
 13-symbolic_link: creates a symbolic link to /bin/ls named.
+14-copy_html: script that copies all the HTML files from the current working directory to the parent of the working directory, and only files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.
+15-lets_move: script that moves all files beginning with an uppercase letter to the directory /tmp/u.